 He is of Irish and Scottish decent and notes that his stepfather is Canadian.

-His mother was a nurse and his father a teacher.
+His mother was a nurse and his father a professor.
 He has one sister.

 Write to Alex:

 Hawaii Five 0 Production Office

 Australian Actor Alex O’Loughlin, best known Down Under for his lead roles in romantic dramas such as Oyster Farmer or even disturbing genre films such as Feed, made a splash in the U.S. as the new cast member on the sixth season of the Emmy-winning police drama, The Shield (FX, 2002- ).
 While not quite the big screen debut that 007 would have afforded him, having auditioned unsuccessfully that same year for the latest Bond vehicle, for O’Loughlin, the role of Detective Kevin Hiatt promised to not exactly go unnoticed, with the gritty cop show’s popularity at an all-time high.

 Born in 1977 in Sydney, O’Loughlin, was later thought to be the son of AC/DC frontman Bon Scott from a rumor spread on the Internet that devastated both his parents.
 A dedicated actor in film, television and theater, he first gained popularity with his role of Jack Flange in the acclaimed 2004 Australian film, Oyster Farmer.
 Drawing his first major critical notices, he played a man who takes on a new job as an oyster farmer to pay his sister’s medical bills, only to discover that it is not enough and that he must hold up an armored car.